 - Any incident that involves a threat of violence or physical harm should be referred to the campus police.

-- Retaliation against employees making good faith reports as provided for in this policy, even where the concerns are ultimately unsubstantiated, is prohibited and should be taken into consideration as a factor in evaluating an employee’s performance, subject to university evaluation procedures.
+- Retaliation against employees making good faith reports as provided for in this policy, even where the concerns are ultimately unsubstantiated, is prohibited and should not be taken into consideration as a factor in evaluating an employee’s performance, subject to university evaluation procedures.

 - False reports of workplace bullying that are found to have been made intentionally are also a violation of this policy and should be taken into consideration as a factor in evaluating an employee’s performance, subject to university evaluation procedures.